xbmc/repo-scripts/script.favourites/README.txt

 CustomFavourite.1.Path

 NOTE: playlists attribute has no effect when property is specified.
 The script will ask if a playlist should play.

+Additionally you can pass 'changetitle=true' to the script, this will allow the user to change the name of the favourite.